Zukagrdzelidze/Student-System/README.md

 # Student-System
-This is grid of students where you are capable of deleting, adding and filtering students
+This is grid of students where you are capable of adding and filtering students